Frequently Asked Questions (FAQs)

 9. Am I eligible for the School Counsellor Retraining Program in New

 APAC has no involvement with this training program.
 Further information can be found online at the Department of Education and Training website.

 APAC does not have a ranking system in place nor does it give any advice regarding which program of study or education provider is "best".
 APAC is also unable to advise you regarding which education provider you should apply to, or about the application processes of education providers.
-If you require more information about education providers, APAC recommends directly contacting those providers offering programs listed on the Psychology Board of Australia's list of "Psychology Approved Programs of Study" and comparing their programs of study offerings and other relevant services so that you can make an informed decision.
+If you require more information about education providers, APAC recommends contacting those providers directly and comparing their programs of study offerings and other relevant services so that you can make an informed decision.

 College course approval"?open/close